isomerpages/pmo-nccs/media/speeches/_posts/2018-01-26-speech-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-launch-event-for-the-year-of-climate-action-26-january-2018.md

 We have received more than 200 pledges from individuals and organisations to date.
 I want to encourage everyone here to make a pledge, if you have not already done so.
 It is a good positive action and will help us push forward collectively during this Year of Climate Action.

-We have set up a new [<a href="https://climateaction.sg/">Climate Action SG blog</a>](https://climateaction.sg/) to keep the public up-to-date on all climate-related matters in Singapore.
+We have set up a new Climate Action SG blog to keep the public up-to-date on all climate-related matters in Singapore.
 This blog will be a community-run effort and I hope all of you can contribute and share your climate action stories, articles, events and photos with us on this site.

 I also encourage all of you to use the Climate Action Logo to brand your sustainability activities and events.
 The “red dot” in the logo references Singapore as a small country amongst the global family of nations; while the iconic Singapore skyline forms a strong base, and shows that everyone has a part to play in Climate Action.
 Taking climate action will help to preserve a Sustainable Singapore.
 Please use the hashtag #ClimateActionSG for your social media posts – to help raise awareness on this call to action.